robayo/metaheuristics/README.md

 3. n-queen problem: Simulated Annealing
 4. CVRP: Genetic Algorithm

--PDPTW: Large Neighborhood Search
+- PDPTW: Large Neighborhood Search
--MKP: Iterated Local Search
+- MKP: Iterated Local Search

 All code is mine except where noted.
 Contributions by David Eppstein in HW1 and Damian Pirchio in HW4.
 Python 3.8 or later is needed for some scripts.